 - The radiator may be changed only if it fits in the standard location and does not require any modifications to the main frame or to the fairings' outer appearance. - Modifications to the existing oil cooler are allowed only if it does not require any modifications to the main frame or to the fairings' outer appearance.
-A heat exchange (oil/water) ca be exchanged by an oil cooler.

-- Radiator fan and wiring may be changed, modified or removed. - Additional oil coolers are not allowed. - Oil cooler must not be mounted on or above the rear mudguard.
+A heat exchange (oil/water) ca be exchanged by an oil cooler. - Radiator fan and wiring may be changed, modified or removed. - Oil cooler must not be mounted on or above the rear mudguard.